-Description: This course concentrates on developing basic skills in listening, reading, speaking and writing.
-Emphasis is placed on acquisition of vocabulary, structures and grammatical patterns necessary for comprehension of native spoken and written Spanish at the beginning level.
-This course includes discussion of Hispanic culture and daily life.
-Students may receive credit for only one of the following: SPA-1 or SPA-1H or SPA-1A and 1B.
-90 hours lecture and 18 hours laboratory.(TBA option)(Letter Grade, or Pass/ No Pass option.)
+Description: Develops basic skills in listening, reading, speaking and writing.
+Emphasis on acquisition of vocabulary, structures and grammatical patterns necessary for comprehension of native spoken and written Spanish at the beginning level.
+Includes discussion of Hispanic culture and daily life.
+Students may receive credit for only one of the following: SPA-1 or SPA-1H.
+90 hours lecture and 18 hours laboratory.
+(TBA option)(Letter Grade, or Pass/No Pass option.)